-Originally from Idaho, Saramaya has a degree in journalism with an emphasis in PR and a minor in communications from the University of Oregon.
+Originally from Idaho, Saramaya has a degree in journalism with an emphasis in public relations and a minor in communications from the University of Oregon.
 She got her start in PR at Edelman in Chicago, rising quickly through the ranks and working on healthcare and technology clients.
-After many winters in the Windy City, the West Coast attracted her with warmer weather.
-She worked remotely for Edelman, but eventually missed an office environment.
+After many winters in the Windy City, the West Coast called her back with its warmer weather.
+She worked remotely for Edelman, but eventually wanted to get back in an office environment and extend roots in San Diego.
 Saramaya joined BAM in 2016 to diversify her big brand experience with the fun and fast pace of startup mania.

 Best part of Saramaya’s role: I love working with younger companies.
-They are very invested in the day-to-day, so we’re often ingrained internally on the client side.
-Teamwise, I find the a-ha moments in coaching my team very rewarding.
+They’re very invested in the day-to-day, so we’re often ingrained internally on the client side and are truly an extension of their team.
+I also find the a-ha moments in coaching my team very rewarding.
 It’s amazing to watch their talent and client relationships grow.

 One top career highlight: After learning of an unfortunate crisis involving road rage and a civilian shooting, one client’s media reputation was on the line.
 I was able to quickly confirm our crisis response plan to cease all new media interests and correct existing stories, collaborate with local authorities, inform our client’s customers in the appropriate timeline and context, and ensure internal employees understood the situation and how to respond.
-Success is achieved when well-laid plans deliver the best possible outcome.
-I won’t forget that experience anytime soon.
+We were able to achieve the best possible outcome because of a well-identified plan and seamless communication.